mhmdcs/stock-trading-api/README.md

-# 📈 Trading API Service
+# 📈 Stock Trading API Service

 This service allows the user to define alert rules for stock prices, fetch real-time market data, and trigger alerts when thresholds are crossed.